 I sanded the top really well, because I was going to stain it.
 The rest of the table I just gave a quick sanding so that I could paint it.

+Have you used this product before?
 I picked up this special putty (plastic wood by Dap).
 I usually use wood filler, but it is not stainable.
 This putty is already colored.
-I bought walnut.
-I had never used this product before and I was surprised to find out that you stain the piece before using the filler.
-I used dark walnut stain.
+Walnut was the color I chose because that's the stain color I used.
+Because I had never used this product before, I was surprised to find out that you stain the piece before using the filler.

 Here is the table now, in my “almost new” living room.
 You can see that the center is lighter (where I sanded too much).